Diastology & Volume Assessment

 Doppler evaluation showed an e’ = 6, e’/a’ = 0.6, E/A = 0.8, and an LAP index = 1.3.
 These measurements, coupled with the other findings, indicated that LAP was about normal and should not be lowered further.
 To avoid cardiac output troubles, the furosemide dose was changed to once a day at dinner because urinating during the evening was preferable to her than during the morning.

 SUMMARY: Patients with heart failure and volume overload can be followed at short intervals with relatively quick hemodynamic assessments that will show the progress of therapy but will also identify when the LAP might be getting lowered too much.
-The decrease in E/A and LAP index will be the most important parameters, but accompanying data from pulmonary POCUS, JVP, IVC, and CFTc will be helpful.
+The decrease in E/A and LAP index will be the most important parameters, but accompanying IMBUS data from the lungs, JVP, IVC, and CFTc will be helpful.